EGPostema/DrawerDissect/README.md

 <img width="1038" alt="Screenshot 2024-05-21 at 1 56 55 PM" src="https://github.com/EGPostema/coloroptera/assets/142446286/864a9d8a-a6a3-4d59-8d78-3887125578b1">

+## API KEY
-API KEY: Your API key is PRIVATE to your own account.
+Your API key is PRIVATE to your own account.
 Make sure not to share this widely.
 Here's how to find roboflow API key: https://docs.roboflow.com/api-reference/authentication

+## WORKSPACE
-WORKSPACE: Your workspace id can be found in your roboflow workspace page, under settings:
+Your workspace id can be found in your roboflow workspace page, under settings:

 <img width="807" alt="Screenshot 2024-05-21 at 1 37 39 PM" src="https://github.com/EGPostema/coloroptera/assets/142446286/19016e31-2542-48b5-9e51-7372de3e5b90">

+## MODEL / VERSION

-MODEL/VERSION: To find your model's name and version in roboflow, go to your projects > choose your model > versions > click whatever version you want to use.
+To find your model's name and version in roboflow, go to your projects > choose your model > versions > click whatever version you want to use.
 You'll see something like this in the middle of the page:

 <img width="782" alt="Screenshot 2024-05-20 at 1 39 37 PM" src="https://github.com/EGPostema/coloroptera/assets/142446286/e2918f19-9867-42d1-ae20-53369f2d4018">